Heapy/kotbot/core-gen/src/main/resources/latest.md

 #### InputPollOption

-This object contains information about one answer option in a poll to send.
+This object contains information about one answer option in a poll to be sent.

 | Field | Type | Description |
 | --- | --- | --- |